zhangxin025/docs-1/api-reference/avatar/AvatarTraining.md

 ## How do I create a high-quality training video?

-To ensure your replica is the best possible quality, follow the guidelines below before recording your training footage.
+To ensure your avatar is the best possible quality, follow the guidelines below before recording your training footage.

 ### **✔️Video Material Requirements:**

 - **Framing:** The subject must be centered in the video.Both green screen and live-action shooting are acceptable
 - **Hand Movements:** Avoid hand gestures during normal speech segments.
-- **Silent Segment:** First 15 seconds must show completely silent performance (no speaking) with natural listening expressions:
+- **Silent Segment:** First 5 seconds must show completely silent performance (no speaking) with natural listening expressions:
   - Subtle smiling
   - Occasional blinking
   - Slight nodding
-- **Technical Specs:** MP4 format, 2-3 minutes duration
+- **Technical Specs:** MP4 format, 30 seconds to 2 minutes duration

 ### ✔️**Shooting Guidelines:**